Too Many Online Accounts

 Dashlane projected that people in 2020 would have 207 online accounts in average.
 I have over 300.

 Take Uber for example.
-I somehow ended up with 2 accounts on Uber.
-Last time I used Uber was some months ago and I wasn't even the one who called it, my mum did.
+Turns out I ended up with 2 accounts on Uber.
+Last time I rode Uber was months ago, and my mom was the one who called it.
+There is no reason for me to have any Uber account.

 What now?